heaps12345/madkudu/markdown/careers.md

 Because you have high standards.<br>
 And because you're fun.

-Like all amazing people you look for great opportunities - places to do more, make a bigger impact, and work with [ambitious people](http://www.madkudu.com/team).
+Like all amazing people you look for great opportunities - places to do more, make a bigger impact, and work with [ambitious and opiniated people](http://www.madkudu.com/team).

 <br>